nicholas-long/environment/zet/20230925193834/README.md

 # testing on mac os

+- `sed` does not have working implementations of the `-e` or `-i` arguments on Mac OS
+  - cannot include multiple sed commands to execute
+  - need additional arguments in order to edit in place
+  - these differences are enough that i need to make new scripts in order to get specificic zkvr features to work on mac os
+  - [20231128160825](/zet/20231128160825/README.md) cross platform scripts to implement broken zkvr features on mac os

 ## resolved issues
 - [20230905160850](/zet/20230905160850/README.md) directory for executable short commands to run on path
   - trying to avoid using graphquery to build this because it might be hard to get it working